-Maintaining a clean and well-maintained septic system can help to reduce the need for expensive repairs.
+Keeping your septic tank clean and well-maintained can help reduce the need for costly repairs.
 Bacteria in the tank are constantly working to break down solid waste.
-It is a good idea to have it cleaned at least every three years to make sure it is functioning properly.
-It is best to have it checked by a professional contractor at the very least once a month.
+It is a good idea for it to be cleaned at least once every three years to ensure it is working properly.
+It is best that it be checked by a professional contractor every year.

 There are many things you could do to keep your tank clean.
-You should use less water than you normally do.
+First, you should not use more water than you usually do.
 The more water in the tank the more difficult it will be for waste to be broken down.
-Water-efficient toilets and showerheads can help reduce water consumption.
-You can also save water by not running your faucet while you brush or wash dishes.
+You can reduce water usage by using water-efficient toilets.
+You can also save water if you don’t run the faucet while you brush your teeth or wash your dishes.

 The septic tank separates wastewater from your home into three layers: solid waste, liquid waste (scum), oil and grease.
-The solids settle down to the bottom, while the oils & grease rise to its top.
-The bacteria in the septic tanks breaks down some of this waste and distributes it to a leach field.
-A pump is required to remove the sludge from the tank’s bottom.
+The solids settle to the bottom of the tank, while the oils and grease rise to the top.
+Bacteria in the septic tank break down some of the waste and distribute it to the leach field.
+Pumps will be required to remove the sludge once it reaches the bottom.

-Depending on the size and needs of your home, you need a tank that can handle the amount water you use.
-The average American adult uses between 80-100 gallons of water per day.
-This translates to approximately 90 gallons of solid waste every year.
-A septic tank should be capable of reducing solids by 50 percent.
+Depending on the size of your home, you should have a septic tank that will handle the amount of water you use.
+Most American adults use between 80 and 100 gallons of water a day.
+This equates to roughly 90 gallons of solid trash per year.
+The standard performance of a toilet is 50 percent of solids.

-Septic tanks need very little maintenance.
+Most septic tanks require very little maintenance.
 They do need to be pumped every so often to remove any solid waste which is not allowed into the leach area.
-Fortunately, most septic tanks don’t need pumping unless there is a significant sludge buildup.
+Unless there is significant sludge buildup, most septic tank do not need to be pumped.
 It is important to immediately notify your local health department if you suspect a problem.

-Septic companies will not only pump your septic tank but also inspect it.
+The septic company will pump your septic tank and also do a short inspection of the tank.
 These inspections can alert you to any problems.
 A septic tank inspection is possible on a one-time or a permanent basis.
 These inspections can cost anywhere from $100 to $300, and are often included in the repair cost.

-The size of your tank as well as the number of people in your home will determine how often you need to pump your septic tank.
-The EPA recommends that your tank be pumped every three to five years.
+How often you should pump your septic tank depends on the size of your tank and the number of people living in your home.
+The EPA recommends that you pump your tank every three to five year.
 Your specific situation may require more frequent pumping.
-For example, a single person with a 1,000-gallon tank may need it every nine to 12 years, while a family with five people may require pumping every two to three years.
+A single person may only need to pump their 1,000-gallon tank every nine to twelve years, while a family of five may need to pump every two to three.

-Before you start building a house, it is a good idea to install a septic tank.
-Contractors won’t have to drive over the tank site as they build the house.
-This could cause delays in the construction process.
+You should consider putting a septic system on the site prior to laying the foundation for a new house.
+Contractors won’t be allowed to drive over the tank while they’re building the house.
+This could delay the building process.
 If the septic system is located near where supplies are delivered, they will be unable to drive over it.
-So, you may have to wait until the building process is almost complete before you can get it installed.
+It is possible that you will need to wait until almost all of the building work is completed before you can have it installed.